-The coat of the White-tailed Deer is reddish-brown in summer and grayish-brown in winter.
+A white-tailed deer has a coat that is reddish-brown in summer and grayish-brown in winter.
 The belly, throat and areas around the mouth and nose are white.
 The underside of the tail is also white, giving the species its name.
-Young deer less than 6 months old have coats that are covered with white spots.
+Young deer less than six months old have coats that are covered with white spots.
 Males have antlers that fall off each year in December or January and begin regrowing in April or May.

-- Deer’s coats have hollow hairs that help to keep them insulated in cold weather.
-Their changing coat colors help them to camouflage in different seasons and the spotted coats of fawns help them to hide on the forest floor.
+- A deer’s coat has hollow hairs that help to keep it insulated in cold weather.
+The coat colors change seasonally, helping the deer to better camouflage, and the spotted coats of fawns help them to hide on the forest floor.

-- Deer have good senses of smell and hearing to help them notice danger.
+- Deer have good senses of smell and hearing, which help them notice danger.

-- Deer are excellent runners, and can travel at speeds of up to 30 miles an hour.
+- Deer are excellent runners and can travel at speeds of up to 30 miles per hour.
 They are also good leapers and swimmers.

-- Bucks (male deer) have antlers that they can use as a means of defense.
+- Bucks (male deer) have antlers that are used for defense.
 They may also use their antlers to fight with other bucks when competing for a mate.

-White-tailed Deer are herbivores (plant-eaters) whose diets vary according to habitat and season.
+White-tailed deer are herbivores (plant-eaters) whose diets vary according to habitat and season.
 They are both browsers (animals which eat twigs and leaves) and grazers (which eat grasses).
 Common food items include green plants (summer), corn, acorns and other nuts (fall), and buds and twigs of woody plants (winter).
-At Cosley Zoo, the deer are fed a commercial herbivore diet, hay, and branches from a variety of trees.
+At Cosley Zoo, the deer are fed a commercial deer diet, hay, fruits and vegetables, and leaves and branches from a variety of trees.

-In this part of the country, White-tailed Deer mate in the late fall.
-Does (females) give birth to 1 to 3 young after a 6-month gestation.
-The fawns can walk at birth and are able to forage for food a couple of days later.
-They are weaned at about 6 weeks of age.
-Female fawns may stay with their mother for 2 years.
-Males usually leave after 1 year.
+In northern Illinois, white-tailed deer mate in the late fall.
+Does (females) give birth to 1-3 young after a six-month gestation period.
+The fawns (young deer) can walk immediately after birth and are able to forage for food a couple of days later.
+They are weaned at about six weeks of age.
+Female fawns may stay with their mother for two years.
+Males usually leave after one year.

-White-tailed Deer have an average life expectancy of 2-3 years in the wild.
-In captivity, they may live up to 15 years.
+White-tailed deer have an average life expectancy of 2-3 years in the wild.
+In human care, they may live up to 15 years.

-White-tailed Deer play an important role in their ecosystems as a major prey animal for many large predators.
+White-tailed deer play an important role in their ecosystems as major prey animals for many large predators.
 They are commonly hunted for meat and sport.
 The large amount of money that is collected for hunting licenses plays an important role in protecting our environment.

-- The average rack of deer antlers weighs 3 to 9 pounds.
+- The average rack of deer antlers weighs between three and nine pounds.
 The size of a deer’s antlers is not an indication of age.
 Rather, it reflects the genetics and nutrition of the animal.

 - A mother deer will leave her fawn alone for hours at a time while she feeds.
 If she has more than one fawn, she will hide them in separate places.
 This draws attention away from the fawns, which are odorless and difficult for predators to notice.